stujmar/webcomic/README.md

 ## USE
 ---
-1. Clone down this repo (if you have't).
+1. Please clone down this repo (if you have't).
 1. Run webcomic.html in your favorite browser.
 1. That is it!
 Because it is a CDN it will just run!